AnyChart/docs.anychart.com/Maps/Seat_Maps/Seat_Map.md

 {sample}Maps\_Seat\_01{sample}

 If you open the original SVG image, you can easily notice that the colors in the sample above are different from those defined in the image itself.
-The next section explains how to work with colors in Seat Maps.
+The next section explains how to work with colors in seat maps.

 ## Coloring

-The easiest way to change the colors of the Seat Map elements is to use the data set.
+The easiest way to change the colors of the seat map elements is to use the data set.
 Just add the necessary fields to the objects (points):

 ```
 chart = anychart.seatMap([